hotrodorm/hotrod/hotrod-project/docs/docs-5/nitro/README.md

 # The Nitro Module

-Nitro goes beyond the CRUD functionality to allow the use native SQL code and dynamic queries to be executed.
+Nitro queries allows native SQL code and adds DynamicSQL functionality in queries.

-Nitro queries can:
+Nitro queries are useful to:

-- Use native SQL features to gain access to advanced database features.
+- Include a preexistent query in the persistent layer, as is.
-- Use native SQL features to implement high performance queries.
+- Use native SQL features to gain access to advanced database features, and to implement high performance queries.
 - Use DynamicSQL to define queries that change their form at runtime by enabling, disabling, or rendering sections of the query according to parameters values.
 See [DynamicSQL](./nitro-dynamicsql.md).